bbbradsmith/hatariB/README.md

 * Falcon microphone support?
 Need to find relevant Falcon software to test against.
 * RS232 emulation?
 * Printer emulation?
-* IPF support, figure out library issues.
-There seems to be a MAME IPF reader?
 * Keyboard languages and layouts?
 Need to know a bit more about how to test this.
 Think about host keyboard vs. simulated keyboard, etc. EmuTOS can set German and 'Q' will still map to 'Q' in Hatari, though keys like - = etc may change, so probably the on-screen keyboard remaps can still use the same letter semantics at least, but the Atari-specific keys probably just need a new description.
 (Could possibly need to provide RETROK remap sets too for host keyboard, but not sure.
 What RETROK do the brackets give on a QWERTZ keyboard, for example?
 SDL's keyboard system might be good reference, since it's one of the potential RETROK drivers. [tho-otto](https://tho-otto.de/keyboards/) has great diagrams of the Atari keyboards.)
 * Do some aspect ratio research and calculation for PIXEL_ASPECT_RATIO in core.c.